omarcostahamido/PVM/README.md

 ```

 On the control machine first edit the [max-init.txt](https://github.com/omarcostahamido/PVM/blob/main/max-init.txt) file.
 For each Pi device add a numbered line with the video filename, ip, and port.
-Please use port 8001 to control the first display, and use other ports for the second display.
+Please use port 8001 to control the first display, and use any other port for the second display.
 As in:

 ```